Voters in two UK special elections deliver verdict as gloom grows for Sunak government - ExBulletin

 The Conservatives have been in power nationally since 2010, years marked by austerity following the global banking crisis, Britain's controversial decision to leave the European Union, a global pandemic and a European war that triggered the worst cost of living crisis in decades.

-Polls show the Conservatives are losing support across the country, from affluent southern voters put off by Brexit to working-class voters in the north who left Labor for the 2019 election, when the prime minister then-Boris Johnson promised to extend prosperity to long-neglected areas. .
+Polls show the Conservatives are losing support across the country, from affluent voters in the South put off by Brexit to working-class voters in the North who left Labor for the 2019 election, then prime minister.
+Boris Johnson promised to extend prosperity to long-neglected regions.

-These promises remain largely unfulfilled and Britain's economic growth is virtually at a standstill, with the country falling into recession at the end of 2023 for the first time since the start of the coronavirus pandemic.
+These promises remain largely unfulfilled and British economic growth is virtually at a standstill, the country sink into recession late 2023 for the first time since the start of the coronavirus pandemic.

 Sunak's only consolation is that Labor is also in trouble, with leader Keir Starmer struggling to stamp out allegations of anti-Semitism within the party.
 This week, the party disavowed its candidate in another special election over comments he made about Israel.